mpeeples2008/ArchNetSci/_book/10-diffusion.md

 <img src="10-diffusion_files/figure-html/unnamed-chunk-13-1.png" width="672" />

-As this shows, the parameters provide lead to relatively quick adoptions followed by a leveling off.
+As this shows, the parameters provided lead to relatively quick adoptions followed by a leveling off.
 Notably, not all nodes adopt as there are some disconnected components within this network.

 Now let's take a look at a map color coded by time of adoption: